KeiranJOC/heart-attack-prediction-service/README.md

 - The model is deployed on an AWS Fargate instance, however this is currently turned off
 - I have instead provided screenshots to demonstrate serving a prediction with the model

+1. Sending a sample request to the model at the Fargate instance's public IP address:
 ![Image](./images/model_request.png)

+2. Receiving a prediction from the model that the patient is likely to suffer from a heart attack:
 ![Image](./images/model_response.png)